PhD/MPhil Biochemical and Bioprocess Engineering / Programme details

 - Option to attend undergraduate or MSc classes in the University that may be beneficial to studies

-- Invitation to International Seminar Programmes within the Department, and in other Schools and Research Institutes around the University.
+- Invitation to International Seminar Programmes within the Department, and in other Departments and Research Institutes around the University.
 Students will be expected to participate in the Department's Research Student Seminar Programme

 - Invitation to Careers Service events which includes meetings with employers and recruitment agencies as well as specialised training in career planning, job applications, interview techniques and CV writing